sijang/DDSMUtility_Modifed/README.md

 I would like to appreciate the extraction codes for the DDSM database in (https://github.com/trane293/DDSMUtility).

-These codes was properly working in MATLAB 2015.
+These codes were properly working in MATLAB 2015.

 I modified one matlab file 'openDDSMLJPEGAndConvertToPNG.m' to make it run in MATLAB 2018.